ailswan/ailswan.github.io/_essays/python-note.md

 - `collections.Counter(iterable)`: Creates a Counter object from an iterable, counting occurrences of each element.
 - `counter.elements()`: Returns an iterator over elements repeating each as many times as its count.
 - `counter.most_common([n])`: Returns a list of the n most common elements and their counts in descending order.
 If n is omitted or None, returns all elements.
+- `counter.subtract(iterable_or_mapping)`: Subtract counts, removing elements with zero or negative counts.

 ### **Looping Techniques**:
 - `enumerate(iterable)`: Loop with index.